ElephantOverlord/plapper/README.md

 The built frontend in the `dist` folder can now be deployed as a static webpage, for example via [GitHub Pages](https://pages.github.com) through [GitHub Actions](https://github.com/marketplace/actions/deploy-to-github-pages).

 The Soketi Websocket Server can be deployed on any VPS or cloud provider via Docker.
+For production use, the distroless image of Soketi is recommended: `soketi:1.5-16-distroless`.
 If you need a reverse proxy, use Nginx with the following configuration.
 Don't forget to get a free SSL certificate from Let's Encrypt!

 ```
 server {